Chipotle Is Not Out Of The E. Coli Woods Yet

 Fade the Chipotle rally

 In my view, Chipotle is a great business.
-Chipotle's store base does consistently grow in the low teens every year and its top line growth numbers pre E. Coli are pretty impressive.
+Chipotle's store base does consistently grow in the low teens every year and its top line growth numbers pre E. coli are pretty impressive.
 Overall, the company has generated compounded revenue growth in excess of 20% from 2009-14 from aggressive new store openings (65% of growth) and improved SSS.

 But great business does not equal a great stock.
 If you're thinking of buying into Chipotle at this point, you're probably too late.
 YTD the stock has already had its run up, returning ~27% (vs the S&P's ~6%).